MoneyHash/moneyhash-ios-example/README.md

 ## About MoneyHash

-MoneyHAsh is a Super-API infrastructure for payment orchestration and revenue operations in emerging markets.
+MoneyHash is a Super-API infrastructure for payment orchestration and revenue operations in emerging markets.
 We provide a single integration to your network of pay-in and pay-out providers, and various other services that you can utilize and combine to build a unique custom payment stack.
 Our core features include:

 1. A single API/SDK integration for Pay-in & Pay-out
 2. Unified checkout embed compatible with all integrated providers
-3. Orchestration and routing capabilities to allow for optimal transaction route and to increase authorization rates
+3. Orchestration and routing capabilities to allow for optimal transaction routes and to increase authorization rates
 4. Micro-services to extend your stack capabilities such as subscription management, invoicing, and payment links
 5. PCI-compliant card vault to store and tokenize sensitive customer and card information
-6. Central dashboard for a unified stack controls and transaction reporting
+6. Central dashboard for unified stack controls and transaction reporting

 You can learn more about us by visiting [our website](https://www.moneyhash.io/).